Suze Orman: Career

 After finishing school, Orman moved to Berkeley, California, where she worked as a waitress.
 In 1980, she borrowed $52,000 from friends to open a restaurant.

 According to Orman, as an investment novice, she invested that money through a representative at Merrill Lynch, who promptly lost her entire investment in trading options.
 Later, Orman trained as an account executive for Merrill Lynch, where she reports that she learned that the type of investment her broker had put her in was not suitable for her needs, as option trading is considered a high-risk but high-reward investment suitable only for high net worth individuals.
 Orman further asserts that it was explained to her that because her broker was the highest producing representative in the office, his actions went unchecked.
 After completing her training with Merrill Lynch, she remained at the firm until 1983, when she left to become a vice president of investments at Prudential Bache Securities.

 In 1987, Orman resigned from Prudential and founded the Suze Orman Financial Group, in Emeryville, California.
 While there, she published a booklet, The Facts on Single Premium Whole Life, which compared single-premium whole life, universal life, and single-premium deferred annuities; she distributed copies of the booklet for free to anyone who requested one.
 She was director of the firm until 1997.

-Orman published ten original books between 1995 and 2020: You've Earned It Don't Lose It (1995), The 9 Steps to Financial Freedom (1997), The Courage to be Rich (1999), The Road to Wealth (2001), The Laws of Money, The Lessons of Life (2003), The Money Book for the Young Fabulous and Broke (2005), Women & Money (2007), The 2009 Action Plan (2009), The Money Class (2011), The Adventures of Billy & Penny (2017, children's book).
-Orman also published three updated versions of her bestselling books: Suze Orman's Action Plan: New Rules for New Times (March 2010), The Money Class: How to Stand in Your Truth and Create the Future You Deserve (2012), Women & Money: Be Smart Strong and Secure (Sept 2018), The Ultimate Retirement Guide for 50+ (2020).
+Orman published ten original books between 1995 and 2020: You've Earned It Don't Lose It (1995), The 9 Steps to Financial Freedom (1997), The Courage to be Rich (1999), The Road to Wealth (2001), The Laws of Money, The Lessons of Life (2003), The Money Book for the Young Fabulous and Broke (2005), Women & Money (2007), The 2009 Action Plan (2009), The Money Class (2011) and The Adventures of Billy & Penny (2017, children's book).
+Orman also published three updated versions of her bestselling books: Suze Orman's Action Plan: New Rules for New Times (March 2010), The Money Class: How to Stand in Your Truth and Create the Future You Deserve (2012), Women & Money: Be Smart Strong and Secure (Sept 2018) and The Ultimate Retirement Guide for 50+ (2020).

 The Suze Orman Show began airing on CNBC in 2002.
-In February 2008, Orman gave away copies of her book Women and Money for free following an appearance on The Oprah Winfrey Show, generating almost two million downloads.
+In February 2008, Orman gave away copies of her book Women and Money for free, following an appearance on The Oprah Winfrey Show, generating almost two million downloads.
 2008–2010, she was portrayed on Saturday Night Live by Kristen Wiig.
 Orman has been featured on the Food Network's Paula's Party.
 In January 2011, Orman appeared on Oprah's Allstars.
 In January 2012, Orman's six-episode TV series America's Money Class with Suze Orman premiered on OWN: Oprah Winfrey Network.
 For this show, Orman answered questions about money management.
 Money Class lasted six episodes.